AeroLeads people directory · profile

 - As part of my university degree, students were required to complete 6 weeks of work experience at a pathology laboratory.
 My position was within the Immunology department at the RBWH- Performed day to day clinical tasks such as specimen retrieval (peripheral blood, serum, bone marrow, cerebral spinal fluid) and logging of specimens- Gained experience in serological techniques, including ELISA’s as well as Immunofluorescence studies- Performed logging in of specimens via AusLab computing system- Observed and assisted with data analysis via flow cytometry and tissue typing (Class I and II)- Engaged in a work place culture committed to high levels of safety, including use of personal preventative equipment- Observed and practised quality control procedures and widely used quality assurance programs- Submitted a final report that achieved a ‘Satisfactory’ grade (‘satisfactory/unsatisfactory’ grading system) and received a certificate recognising the completion of this as part of my course- Formed excellent professional relationships with laboratory personnel, especially supervisors

-Mitchell Rawlings Skills
+Mitchell Rawlings education

-Frequently Asked Questions about Mitchell Rawlings
+Frequently asked questions about Mitchell Rawlings

 What company does Mitchell Rawlings work for?

-Mitchell Rawlings works for Sonic Clinical Trials
+Mitchell Rawlings works for Sonic Clinical Trials.

 What is Mitchell Rawlings's email address?

-What is Mitchell Rawlings's direct phone number?
+What is Mitchell Rawlings's phone number?

 What schools did Mitchell Rawlings attend?